What Is Google Tag Manager?

 What Is Google Tag Manager Used For?

-Tag Manager allows you to to track almost any kind of event or user behavior you can think of.
+And it allows you to track almost any kind of event or user behavior you can think of.

 Here are some examples of commonly tracked events: